loading

-‘Grapefruit’ is an upright, herbaceous, perennial with deeply veined foliage and lilac flower spires in mid to late summer.
+‘Grapefruit’ mint is an upright, herbaceous, perennial with deeply veined foliage and lilac flower spires in mid to late summer.
 Grown mainly as a culinary herb, as the name suggests, this mint has a sharp zingy citrus taste and is perfect for flavouring jellies, sauces and adding to a variety of foods and drinks for garnish or taste.

 How to care for Mentha × piperita f. citrata Grapefruit: